faq about chiropractic in singapore

 X-rays are one of the best ways to visually understand and diagnose spinal misalignments.
 While our Chiropractors can detect misalignments during palpation, X-rays show the severity of degeneration or misalignment.

-In certain conditions (e.g. pregnancy, very young children) where X-rays are not advisable, our Chiropractors will utilise other tools to understand the degree of spinal misalignment.
+In certain conditions (e.g. pregnancy, very young children) where X-rays are not advisable, our chiropractors will utilise other tools to understand the degree of spinal misalignment.

 I have an old x-ray, is it necessary to take another scan?

 It depends on the views of your X-rays that were taken and the date.
 We usually require X-rays that are taken within 6-8 months for us to make an accurate assessment of your current spinal health.
 This helps us better understand your condition and how best we can help relieve your pain.
-Regardless, do bring along your existing X-rays for your spinal check-up if you have!
+Regardless, do bring along your existing X-rays to your spinal check-up if you have!